chuahou/sap/Readme.md

 ## Usage

-Currently, there is no way to install the library and headers.
-Instead, just compile sap and copy the `libsap.a` or `libsap.lib` file from your build to a folder of your choice, and do likewise with `include/sap.h`.
-During compilation, ensure your compiler and linker are pointed to these folders containing `libsap` and `sap.h`.
+To install, after compilation, run

+    make install

+with root privileges to install.
+Alternatively, run

+    make DESTDIR=/your/desired/install/directory/here install

+to install to a custom location.

 After doing so, add

     #include <sap.h>

 to your application and use it.
 Actual usage will be documented in the future.
+During compilation, ensure your compiler and linker are pointed to your sap install directory.

 ## Doxygen documentation